Click the question to reveal the answer

 Office of Administrative Hearings

 Hunt Valley, Maryland 21031-1301

 If a hearing is requested within 10 days, and your Maryland driver’s license was surrendered, a hearing will be scheduled within 30 days of the receipt of your request and your license will not be suspended before you appear for this scheduled hearing.
-If a hearing was requested between 11 and 30 days of the issuance of the Order of Suspension, a hearing will be scheduled within 45 days of the receipt of your request but the suspension still takes effect on the 46th day from the order of suspension.
+If a hearing is requested after 10 days, your temporary license will be suspended on the 46th day from the order of suspension regardless of when your hearing is scheduled.
 If you wish to be represented by an attorney, you should contact one immediately.
 But you can still request your hearing yourself.
 Do not delay your hearing request.

 If you request a hearing before the MVA, your case will be heard by an Administrative Law Judge (ALJ).
 The ALJ is an employee of the State of Maryland, but is not employed by the MVA.
 The ALJ acts as a neutral fact finder in your Driving While Intoxicated (DWI) or Driving Under the Influence (DUI) charge administrative hearing.

 The MVA holds hearings at various locations throughout the state.
 Where your hearing will be held depends on where you live.
 For the vast majority of our clients, hearings are at the Waldorf MVA full service branch.
 If you are subject to a hearing, you will receive a notice from the MVA with the date, time and location of your hearing.